 - All transfers

 Your Program Director from your Australia & New Zealand tour travels with you from Auckland to Paihia.
-You arrive in Orewa and stop at Parry Kauri Park, where you will explore the native bush and 800-year-old kauri evergreen trees.
-Enjoy lunch on your own in Whangarei, then arrive at the Bay of Islands.
+You travel through Orewa and stop at Parry Kauri Park, where you will explore the native bush and 800-year-old kauri evergreen trees.
+Enjoy lunch on your own en route, then arrive at the Bay of Islands.

 This evening, you’ll take an orientation walk around your hotel, then gather together for a Welcome Dinner.

-After a leisurely breakfast, travel by coach from your hotel to the wharf.
+After a leisurely breakfast, travel by motorcoach our hotel to the wharf.
 Today you explore the beauty of the Bay of Islands aboard a catamaran.
-Weather permitting, you'll make a passage through the naturally sculpted Hole in the Rock.
+Weather permitting, you will make a passage through the naturally sculpted Hole in the Rock.
 You may spot local marine wildlife including dolphins, which inhabit these waters year-round, as well as seals, penguins, and even whales.

 You have the remainder of your afternoon and evening at leisure to explore.